|

 Next, apply chalk paint to the back of the glass using a foam brush.

-You’ll want to use even brushstrokes and a thin coat of paint as you will be layering multiple coats of paint onto your DIY dry erase board.
+Use even brushstrokes and thin coats of paint as you will be layering multiple coats onto your DIY dry erase board.

-Once all the layers are dry, very carefully replace the original cardboard or foam board backing into the frame again.
+Once all the paint layers are dry, carefully place the original cardboard or foam board backing onto the frame and secure the pieces in place.

 Painting the Dry Erase Board Frame:

-While the chalk paint coats were drying, I decided to paint the frame.
+While the chalk paint coats were drying, I painted the frame.

-This frame has a mahogany style finish which can sometimes bleed through the paint.
-So, I’m choosing to prime the frame with Zinsser 123 prior to painting.
+This frame has a mahogany style finish which can sometimes bleed through white paint.

 Place a piece of newspaper or brown kraft paper under the rim of the frame so you don’t get primer on your chalk painted glass.

-This is how the picture frame looks after one coat of Zinsser
+This is how the picture frame looked after one coat of Zinsser

 Bonus, all that prep work saved me from having to deal with red stain/pink paint bleed through too.